How to re:Invent, Episode 4 - Packing and Survival Tricks

 Breakfast

-Buffet-style breakfast with different cold and hot options; it's decent but not anything fancy.
+Buffet-style breakfast with different cold and hot options; it's decent but nothing fancy.

 Lunch

 Same as breakfast, this is a buffet-style serving.
-The lunch is also great but not fancy; they serve different things every day like pasta or tacos.
-One tip that I have around lunch is that the different venues serve different food, and I find it interesting to try the lunch in a different venue every day.
+The lunch is also great but nothing fancy; they serve different things every day like pasta or tacos.
+One tip I have regarding lunch is that the different venues serve different food, and I find it interesting to try lunch in a different venue every day.

 Afternoon Coffee & Lounges

 Plan for breaks, go outside, breathe some fresh air, and recharge.
-If you’re certified, visit the Certification Lounge — comfy seating, espresso machines, snacks, and a quiet space.
+If you’re certified, visit the Certification Lounge—comfy seating, espresso machines, snacks, and a quiet space.
 There are also Builder Lounges and Community Lounges where you can meet other attendees (and AWS Heroes).
-Breaks are important, and often you meet the most fun people in these areas!
+Breaks are important, and often you meet the most interesting people in these areas!

 Be on Time

-Vegas and re:Invent don't wait for anyone!
-Be on time!
-I don't think I can stress this enough!
-Be on time!
-Sessions will start on time, and if you are not there, you might not get in.
+Vegas and re:Invent don't wait for anyone, so be on time.
+I can't stress this enough.
+Sessions start on time, and if you're not there, you might not get in.

 If you have reserved a seat for a session, you must be in the room and scanned in 10 minutes before the session starts.
-I have seen people arriving to the reserved seating line 11 minutes before start, and when they get up front, being told sorry since they were not scanned in 10 minutes before.
+I have seen people arriving at the reserved seating line 11 minutes before start, and when they get up front, being told "sorry" since they were not scanned in 10 minutes before.
 So be there on time!

 Visit the Expo Early

-I know swag can be fun, but I would recommend only grab swag you’ll actually use — be kind to the environment 🌍
+I know swag can be fun, but I would recommend you only grab swag you’ll actually use, and be kind to the environment 🌍

 Sleep